 At the police station, the police took away all their belongings – bags, food, mobile phones, and money.
 They forced everyone to undress in order to search them and their clothes.
-According to our respondent, the police were continuously beating them with plastic sticks and insulting them, so they were afraid to express the intention to apply for asylum.
-Our respondent back and hands had been injured from the beating, but the injuries were not visible anymore at the time of the interview.
+According to the respondent, the police were continuously beating them with plastic sticks and insulting them, so they were afraid to express the intention to apply for asylum.
+The respondent was injured on his back and hands from the beating, but the injuries were not visible anymore at the time of the interview.

 After the river-crossing, the migrants formed two groups.
-Our respondent was moving in a group of 25.
+The respondent was in a group of 25.
 There was another river branch, which they needed to cross by themselves, so they were soaked in water.
 The Turkish army spotted them and ordered them to stop, but they started running, because they were afraid of being caught and taken to a detention camp.
-Our respondent told us that one of his friends was being detained in Turkey.
-During the flight, the group dispersed and our respondent remained together with 3 other people.
+The respondent told us that one of his friends was being detained in Turkey.
+During the flight, the group dispersed and the respondent remained together with 3 other people.

 They continued walking through the forest until they reached a small village.
 They were approached by a policeman who offered them to arrange a driver that would take them to Istanbul for 100 euro from each person.
 Around 5 hours later, the driver arrived and took them to Istanbul.
 The respondent returned to Thessaloniki on 28th of September, after he had gathered enough money for the trip.